scottadkin/Unreal-Tournament-Server-Query-Discord-Bot/README.md

 # Unreal Tournament Server Query Discord Bot
 A discord bot that communicates with Unreal Tournament, and Unreal servers and displays their responses into a text channel.

+# Update 6th January 2021
+- Fixed .servers and .active not displaying anything if server list is large and exceeds 1024 characters, now the bot splits the messages into blocks to get around the limit.
+- Enabled Discord cache management to reduce RAM usage.
+- Server ping info starts straight away instead of waiting for first tick.

 # Unreal support added on the 23rd September 2020

 # Requirments